Written By: Chloe Wilson BSc (Hons) Physiotherapy

 Torn rotator cuff symptoms commonly include:

 Torn rotator cuff symptoms will depend on the severity of the injury.
-There are three grades for tendon strains:

 You doctor will start by taking you history, finding out how and when the pain started and how the arm is feeling, to identify torn rotator cuff symptoms.